 A copy of the SDS for each potentially hazardous chemical or product must be sent to EHS&RM for inclusion in the campus central inventory.
 This will enable EHS&RM to provide information to first responders in event of emergencies.

 Response and containment procedures are specified on Safety Data Sheets.
 These sheets must be provided to first responders.
 EHS&RM can provide absorption and containment materials to assist in minimization and control of spills or releases.
 EHS&RM will contact certified and trained hazardous materials cleaning professionals to provide additional equipment and expertise to handle large or complex spills.

 Disposal of hazardous materials or wastes must comply with federal, state and local statutes.
 Licensed waste disposal contractors provide proper labeling, packaging, transportation and ultimate destruction or recycling services.
 Areas typically generating waste materials include Biology, Chemistry, Medical, Maintenance and Research.
 EHS&RM should be contacted whenever waste disposal is required to ensure safety and compliance.

 Certified and licensed contractors are retained for the removal of asbestos from buildings.
 Procedures that ensure capture or encapsulation of asbestos fibers during removal are utilized.
 Air monitoring tests during and after removals are performed provide assurance of successful abatement.

 Mold prevention, detection and abatement

-- If mold is found, a damp cloth or paper towel should be used to remove it.
-Spraying with cleansers may cause the mold to release spores into the air and become a respiratory hazard.
+- If mold is found, use a damp cloth or paper towel to remove it; dry completely.
+Spraying with cleansers may cause mold to release spores into the air, which may pose potential respiratory hazards.